wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 If your environment requires the use of an HTTP proxy, add the proxy configuration command line directives or have the HTTP_PROXY environmental variable set.
 These parms are the same as the HTTP proxy related configuration values need in `wavefront.conf`.

-For curl testing, here are examples of setting the http_proxy env vars - as noted above, these vars are not used by the Wavefront proxy itself.
+For curl testing, here are examples of setting the `http_proxy` environment variables.
+These variables are not used by the proxy itself.

 ```
 Set these variables to configure Linux proxy server settings for the command-line tools: